JasminDreasond/Tiny-Essentials/docs/v1/README.md

 - ✍️ **[TinyTextRangeEditor](./libs/TinyTextRangeEditor.md)** — An flexible text range manipulation utility for `input` and `textarea` elements.
 Supports selection, cursor control, tag insertion, attribute handling, inline editing, formatting, and advanced wrap/toggle logic with optional spacing auto-completion.
 - ⏳ **[TinyTimeout](./libs/TinyTimeout.md)** — A dynamic timeout and delay manager with support for usage-based throttling, delay scaling, configurable decay intervals, and asynchronous polling for conditions.
 - 🌈 **[TinyColorConverter](./libs/TinyColorConverter.md)** — A complete color conversion toolkit supporting hex, RGB(A), HSL(A), and integer formats, with smooth gradient generation, color parsing, and multi-format output conversion.
+- 📡 **[TinyEvents](./libs/TinyEvents.md)** — A lightweight and dependency-free event emitter inspired by Node.js, supporting persistent and one-time listeners, listener inspection, and max listener limits.

 ### 3. **`fileManager/`**
 * 📁 **[Main](./fileManager/main.md)** — A Node.js file/directory utility module with support for JSON, backups, renaming, size analysis, and more.